lbugnion/ms-glossary/synopsis/sql.md

 ## Script

-Today's word of the day is: WORD.

-Today's words of the day are: EXPRESSION.

-Today's word of the day is an abbreviation: ABBREVIATION.
+Today's word of the day is an abbreviation: SQL, also pronounced "sequel".

 > Enter production notes like this.
 This is to help you while filming or while editing the video.